-Check Out Our Newly Increased Rebate Amounts for Single Family and Multi-Family Homes, and Commercial Properties!
+Check Out Our Rebate Amounts for residential and Commercial Properties!

 Zone 7 Water Agency will pay you to remove large sections of thirsty, (water-greedy!) irrigated lawn and convert the area to an attractive water-wise alternative.
 You can reduce your water bills, enhance your property, and improve the environment.
 It’s simple and smart.

 The Water-Efficient Lawn Conversion Program covers a portion of the eligible material costs related to your lawn conversion.